 3. La Maison Rose wasn’t always pink

 When La Maison Rose was purchased in 1905 by Laure Germaine and husband Ramon Pichot Girones, the building was your average beige color.
-Germaine was always an artistic person, and was once Picasso’s muse and lover (more on that story later).
-She decided to paint the building pink, add the words La Maison Rose déjeuners & diners (lunches and dinners) written in green, with shutters painted in the same shade to match.
+Germaine was always an artistic person, and was once Picasso’s muse and lover.
+As rumours have it she decided to paint the building pink after a trip to Barcelona where the colours inspired her.
+They added the words La Maison Rose déjeuners & diners (lunches and dinners) written in green, with shutters painted in the same shade to match.

 Although La Maison Rose was purchased by Germaine and her husband in 1905, by examining photos taken at the time, it seems that the café was not remodelled until 1920.
 In fact, a postcard from 1910 shows La Maison Rose in a sad condition, with dirt caking the facade and no signs that is is a restaurant.

 Once it was remodelled, the artsy establishment blended right into Montmartre, which was known as an artists haven in Paris throughout the 19th and 20th centuries!